9001/copyparty/docs/versus.md

 ## [filebrowser](https://github.com/filebrowser/filebrowser)
 * go; cross-platform (windows, linux, mac)
+* 🔵 uploads are resumable and segmented
+* 🔵 multiple files are uploaded in parallel, but...
+  * ⚠️ big files are not accelerated (copyparty is 5x faster across the atlantic)
-* ⚠️ uploads not resumable / accelerated / integrity-checked
+* ⚠️ uploads are not integrity-checked
-  * ⚠️ on cloudflare: max upload size 100 MiB
 * ⚠️ http only; no webdav / ftp / zeroconf
 * ⚠️ doesn't support crazy filenames
 * ⚠️ no directory tree nav